borispulyer/mosquitto-oauth2-plugin/README.md

 What is missing yet?

-- Caching of OAuth2 introspection responses.
+- Cache OAuth2 introspection responses.